-The Iowa Society of Radiologic Technologists an Affiliate of the American Society of Radiologic Technologists September 15, 1939.
-Amended September 16, 1994; May 1, 1999; August 1, 2005; September 8, 2006; September 24, 2012; September 19, 2014, March 15, 2017, April 6, 2018, April 26, 2019, and June 20, 2020 and August 21, 2021.
+The Iowa Society of Radiologic Technologists, an Affiliate of the American Society of Radiologic Technologists, September 15, 1949.
+Amended September 16, 1994; May 1, 1999; August 1, 2005; September 8, 2006; September 24, 2012; September 19, 2014; March 15, 2017; April 6, 2018; April 26, 2019; April 3, 2020; June 20, 2020; August 21, 2021; April 19, 2024; March 27, 2026.

 ARTICLE I: NAME

-ARTICLE III: PURPOSES AND FUNCTIONS
+ARTICLE II: PURPOSES AND FUNCTIONS

 SECTION 1: PURPOSE